-To deter the adverse effects of the rising costs of inflation and political turmoil, worried investors are seeking nontraditional opportunities in established and prospering industries, that have consistently proven to be less risky and pose very little threat to their investment principle; when compared to traditional investing strategies that include stocks, bonds, currency and real estate investments.
+To deter the adverse effects of the rising costs of inflation and political turmoil, worried investors are seeking nontraditional opportunities in established and prospering industries.
+These investments have consistently proven to be less risky and pose very little threat to investment principle, particularly when compared to traditional investing strategies that include stocks, bonds, currency and even real estate investments.

 One such industry that has created viable alternatives for confused investors, is the global shipping industry.
 In this instance, a popular investment option is to invest in containers.
 Under these circumstances, investors purchase shipping containers that are then leased to international shipping clients.
 The long-term container leases provide monthly revenue for the container owner.